Desktop Virtualization portal

 Were you able to restart the console?
 I presume this could have happened if server was still trying to manage (run) the same VM which you altered.
 Obviously, VM needs to be offlined before you make any changes.
 It's just that due to the problem VM is usually offline anyway as it won't start until you fix the version number.

-20. Martin Cleaver on July 3rd, 2008 12:52 pm
+July 3, 2008 at 12:52 pm

 Y, I restarted the console but the same thing happens over and over again.